huggingface/peft/docs/source/task_guides/lora_based_methods.md

 ### Training

 For training, let's use the [`~transformers.Trainer`] class from Transformers.
-The `Trainer` contains a PyTorch training loop, and when you're ready to begin, you can call [`~transformers.Trainer.train`].
+The [`Trainer`] contains a PyTorch training loop, and when you're ready, call [`~transformers.Trainer.train`] to start training.
 To customize the training run, configure the training hyperparameters in the [`~transformers.TrainingArguments`] class.
-With PEFT methods like LoRA, you can afford to use a higher batch size and learning rate.
+With LoRA-like methods, you can afford to use a higher batch size and learning rate.

 ```py
 from transformers import TrainingArguments, Trainer